 “Order Form” means an ordering document or online order specifying the Services to be provided hereunder that is entered into between Customer and GRENE ROBOTICS or any of their Affiliates, including any addenda and supplements thereto.
 By entering into an Order Form hereunder, an Affiliate agrees to be bound by the terms of this Agreement as if it were an original party hereto.

-“Purchased Services” means Services that Customer or Customer’s Affiliate purchases based on a Proposal or under an Order Form or Purchase Order or online purchasing portal, as distinguished from Free Services or those provided pursuant to a free trial.
+“Purchased Services” means Services that Customer or Customer’s Affiliate purchases based on a Proposal or a Purchase Order or under an Order Form or or online purchasing portal, as distinguished from Free Services or those provided pursuant to a free trial.

-“Services” means the products and services that are ordered by Customer based on under an Order Form or online purchasing portal, or provided to Customer free of charge (as applicable) or under a free trial, and made available online by GRENE ROBOTICS, including associated GRENE ROBOTICS offline or mobile components, as described in the Documentation.
+“Services” means the products and services that are ordered by Customer based on a Proposal or a Purchase Order or under an Order Form or online purchasing portal, or provided to Customer free of charge (as applicable) or under a free trial, and made available online by GRENE ROBOTICS, including associated GRENE ROBOTICS offline or mobile components, as described in the Documentation.
 “Services” exclude Content and Non-GRENE ROBOTICS Applications.

-“GRENE ROBOTICS” means the salesforce.com company described in the “GRENE ROBOTICS Contracting Entity, Notices, Governing Law, and Venue” section below.
+“GRENE ROBOTICS” means the GRENE ROBOTICS company described in the “GRENE ROBOTICS Contracting Entity, Notices, Governing Law, and Venue” section below.

-“User” means, in the case of an individual accepting these terms on his or her own behalf, such individual, or, in the case of an individual accepting this Agreement on behalf of a company or other legal entity, an individual who is authorized by Customer to use a Service, for whom Customer has purchased a subscription (or in the case of any Services provided by GRENE ROBOTICS without charge, for whom a Service has been provisioned), and to whom Customer (or, when applicable, GRENE ROBOTICS at Customer’s request) has supplied a user identification and password (for Services utilizing authentication).
+“User” means, in the case of an individual accepting these terms on his or her own behalf, such individual, or, in the case of an individual accepting this Agreement on behalf of a company or other legal entity, an individual who is authorized by Customer to use a Service, for whom Customer has purchased a subscription (or in the case of any Services provided by GRENE ROBOTICS without charge, for whom a Service has been provisioned), and to whom Customer (or, when applicable, GRENE ROBOTICS at Customer’s request) has supplied access to the Services a user identification and password (for Services utilizing authentication).
 Users may include, for example, employees, consultants, contractors and agents of Customer, and third parties with which Customer transacts business.

 2. GRENE ROBOTICS RESPONSIBILITIES